Study Synchronously Online or On Campus: It's Your Choice

 Advanced Data Visualization

-- MSIN 677 provides an introduction to Transactional Databases amd compares them to a Data Warehouse, Data Marts, Big Data, No SQL Databases, Fact and Dimension Tables and various other tools to understand, analyze and visualize hidden information in raw data.
-It combines lectures with hands on exercises and labs to create charts, dashboards and stories containing visual presentation of data and their summaries to help make sense of huge collections of such raw data and to communicate the same to decision makers so they can quickly spot trends, see patterns and discover other pieces of information buried in such data to make day to day decisions quickly and efficiently.
+- This course starts with an introduction to Transactional Databases vs. Data Warehouse, Data Marts, Big Data, No SQL Databases, fact and dimension tables and various tools to understand, analyze and visualize hidden information in Raw data.
+It combines lectures with hands on exercises and labs, using various components of Tableau and its visualization tools, to create charts, dashboards and stories containing visual presentation of data and their summaries to help make sense of huge collection of such raw data and to communicate the same to decision makers so they can quickly spot trends, see patterns and discover other pieces of information buried in such data to make day to day decisions quickly and efficiently.

 Prerequisite: MSIN 615